hisujata/Implementing-a-Team-Communication-Solution-using-Mattermost-and-AWS./README.md

 4) After the gateway is created, select it and click on Actions->Attach to VPC
 5) Select the Project 1 VPC and click on "Attach Internet Gateway"

+#c.
 Creation of public route table

 1) Navigate to VPC -> Route Tables and click on Create Route table
 2) Enter the name tag "Public Route Table", select the Project 1 VPC from the dropdown and click on Create